-In conclusion, we anticipate our subscription business to continue to achieve significant top and bottom line growth in fiscal 2023 and well into the future, and for substantially all our business to become subscription and subscription services over the next few years.
-As this occurs, we expect to: (a) achieve accelerated growth in revenue, Adjusted EBITDA and cash flow; (b) substantially increase our number of clients - clients who go on to become "clients for life;" and (c) ensure that FranklinCovey makes accelerated progress toward its goal of being "the workplace of choice for achievers with heart."
+We anticipate our subscription business to continue to achieve significant top and bottom line growth in fiscal 2024 and well into the future, as substantially all our business becomes subscription and subscription services over the next few years.
+As this occurs, we expect to: (a) achieve accelerated growth in revenue, Adjusted EBITDA, and cash flow; (b) substantially increase our number of clients - clients who go on to become "clients for life;" and (c) ensure that FranklinCovey makes accelerated progress toward its goal of being "the workplace of choice for achievers with heart."

 We are grateful to our associates and partners all over the world for their tremendous efforts on behalf of our clients.

-We thank you, our shareholders, for the trust you have extended to us.
+And we thank you, our shareholders, for the trust you have extended to us.
 We are committed to ensuring that your trust is well-placed.

-We wish you all a great 2023, a year in which you and your families are safe, well, and happy, and one in which we expect FranklinCovey's progress to accelerate even further.
+We wish you all a great 2024, a year in which you and your families are safe, well, and happy, and one in which we expect FranklinCovey's progress to accelerate even further.